Platform Interface

 7. Within the full details of the Emerging Threat, you will be able to see if that incident has materialized into an actual threat by looking at the Linked Incidents section

-a.
-I.e. The Emerging Threat is a warning informing you there is potential for conflict/crime/protest or another category type.
+1. I.e. The Emerging Threat is a warning informing you there is potential for conflict/crime/protest or another category type.
 If this materializes, it will have linked incidents that can be clicked on for more information and a more granular level of detail

 How to access, use, and get the most value out of the Timeline Tool

 The Timeline Tool is a feature available on your subscription, allowing you to visualise trends more easily.
 The button to access the feature is in the bottom right-hand corner of the map, above the “Map Options” button.
 The button will ONLY appear when a new filter has been created or a saved filter has been activated.
 Activating the Timeline Tool will open a panel at the bottom of the map with a bar graph showing the number of incidents per week or month, dependent on the time frame selected in the filter activated.
-The visualization can then be viewed in a dynamic motion by clicking the play button.
+The visualisation can then be viewed in a dynamic motion by clicking the play button.

 The main benefits of the Timeline Tool include: